 Types of Planning

-Asset protection planning can be very broad in scope and it starts small, such as carrying auto insurance.
-Or it can include multiple legal vehicles and business entities using local and foreign jurisdictions depending on the protection needs, risk and comfort level of the individual.
+Asset protection planning can be very broad in scope.
+It starts small, such as carrying auto insurance.
+It can also include multiple legal tools and business entities using local and foreign jurisdictions.
+The choices depend on the protection needs, risk and comfort level of the individual.

-The primary vehicles for estate and asset protection planning are trusts, limited liability companies, family limited partnerships as well as corporations and LLCs, both foreign and domestic.
+The primary vehicles for estate and asset protection planning are as follows:

 Domestic Asset Protection Planning

-There are very strong options that provide substantial protection of one’s assets using legal vehicles and business entities in one’s home jurisdiction.
-The introduction of domestic asset protection trusts (DAPTs) is a relatively new thing in the U.S. with growing popularity.
-Such legal entities can provide substantidl protection for property owners, physicians, small business owners and provide protection against internal liability.
+How about domestic asset protection tools?
+Well, does the case law show?
+It shows that there are a few good options that provide protection in one’s home jurisdiction.
+The introduction of domestic asset protection trusts (DAPTs) is a relatively recent concept in the U.S. Such legal entities can provide mid-level protection for property owners, physicians, small business owners and provide protection against internal liability.

 Offshore Asset Protection Planning

-Foreign jurisdictions cater to investors seeking safe harbor for their wealth through legal statutes strongly favoring the debtor.
-Corporations, LLCs, trusts, banking as well as investment accounts are available that diversify and protect one’s financial holdings.
+These foreign jurisdictions cater to investors seeking safe harbor.
+Many of them offer tools to shield wealth using legal statutes that strongly favoring the debtor.
+Corporations, LLCs, trusts, banking as well as investment accounts are available to diversify and secure one’s financial holdings.

-The most protective laws in the world, the most flexible legal systems and investor-friendly laws are in offshore jurisdictions with longstanding case law histories of protecting personal assets.
+The conclusion?
+The most protective laws in the world, the most flexible legal systems and investor-friendly laws are in offshore jurisdictions.
+We use legal tools in countries with longstanding case law histories of protecting assets from lawsuits.

 Anyone with something to lose should at least consider protecting it.
-Most people are under the impression that asset protection planning is strictly for high net worth individuals, however the contrary is also true.
-The best illustration of this is to compare a judgement of $350,000 to a multi-millionaire and a family with a modest home, savings and income.
+Most people are under the impression that asset protection planning is strictly for high net worth individuals.
+However the contrary is also true.
+Here is best illustration of this.
+Let’s compare a judgment of $350,000 to a multi-millionaire and a family with a modest home, savings and income.
 In the case of the millionaire the judgment is a fraction of the total net worth.
-However in the case of a family, it could be almost all.
+However in the case of a family, it could be about all of it.
 So who should consider creating an asset protection plan?
 Both.

-Asset protection vehicles are ususlly tax-neutral entities whereby income tax responsibility passes through to the taxpayer.
-There may be tax-saving measures that can be implemented but most protective planning does not increase or decrease taxes.
+Asset protection vehicles are usually tax-neutral entities.
+As such, income tax responsibility passes through to the taxpayer.
+There may be tax-saving measures that you can implement.
+But commonly, protective planning is tax-neutral.

-Asset Protection Planners, Inc offers a personalized approach to your planning.
-We take our clients by the hand and guide them, informing and educating on all of the available options so that confident decisions are made throughout the process.
+Asset Protection Planners offers a personalized approach to your planning needs.
+Therefore, our attorneys and consultants take our clients by the hand and guide them in the right direction.
+Furthermore, we inform and educate them and their attorneys on available options.
+That way, they can make confident decisions throughout the planning process.
 This area of law is not one in which professionals need to get excessively creative.
-Understanding the laws and features of these legal instruments, a plan can be created using tools and combinations of legal vehicles that are proven to work in similar situations backed by case law.
+We have understanding the laws and features of these legal instruments.
+This knowledge helps us to properly implement the right tools and appropriate combinations of legal vehicles.
+Accordingly, we use strategies that are proven to work in similar situations; ones that are backed by solid case law.